jxqu3/rusty-gameoflife/README.md

 # checkm4te's rusty game of life
-A simple (and probably really inefficient) implementation of Conway's game of life written in Rust and rendered using Raylib.
+A simple (probably really inefficient) and lightweight (<1MB!) implementation of Conway's game of life written in Rust and rendered using Raylib.
 It includes a world editor where you can add/remove cells (paint-like, with brush size), zoom in/out, set iterations/s, and pause the simulation.

 RIP John Horton Conway.